robeskins/mech-interp-ft/README.md

 To install the required packages, create a virtual environment and run: pip install -r requirements.txt.

 There are some local packages that need to be installed.
 The EAP-IG package is in external packages.
 This should install in the requirements.txt.
 However, if not, there are install info in the README.md within.
-This requires pip install . from the folder.
+This requires pip install . from EAP-IG folder.

 In addition, we use a utils package for common packages across experiments.
 This should also install in the requirements.txt.
+However, if not run pip install .

 ## Structure:

+- `demo`
+  - This provides a basic demo on how the tools in utils for the EAP-IG algorithm work.
+We include some sample data for this.

+- `dataset_gen`
-- `demo` we provide a demo for the graph generations and evaluating.
+  - Scripts for generating the datasets.

+- `single_task_gen`
+  - Scripts for training adapters, then running the EAP-IG on the checkpoints.
+  - We include an example in here that will save checkpoints and graphs locally, but we ran on scratch storage.

+- `prior_tasks`
+  - This is work for experiment 1.
+  - This is similar to `single_task_gen` but includes the prior training datasets.
+  - The file paths will have to be updated to run.
-- `dataset_gen` folder includes all the scripts needed to reproduce the datasets.
+  - Also includes analysis script of the data, which needs to be imported from the link at bottom of readme.

+- `sequential_fine_tuning`
+  - This is the work for experiment 2.
+  - We include a demo of this that should export checkpoints and graphs locally.

+- `multi_task_learning`
-- `prior_tasks` folder includes all files and scripts related to experiment 1 that are used to study pre-training priors in LLMs.
-This includes:
+  - Folder includes all files and scripts related to multi-task learning.
+This was experimental work that didn't yield interesting results.
+However, we include it if anyone wants to extend on this.

-- Datasets for both the AddSub and AddBase tasks
+- Each folder has the same workflow for training and circuit evaluation:
     - `train.py`: This script iterates through the tasks in the `prior_tasks` folder, fine-tunes an adapter for each task, and saves the trained adapter to a specified location.
     - `run_metrics.py` takes the adapter checkpoints and runs the EAP-IG algorithim to extract the circuits.
 It then evaluates the model and circuits.
     - `run.sh` allows you to run the scripts sequentially on the cloud.
     - Analysis scripts are also in there to analyse the circuit dynamics.

-Note: you will need to replace the cache directories to your own.
+Note: you will need to replace the model cache directories to your own.
 In addition, train.py variables need to align with run_metrics.py.

-`sequential_fine_tuning` folder includes all files and scripts related to experiment 2 that are used to study sequential fine-tuning in LLMs.
-This follows the same setup as `prior_tasks`

-- `train.py`: trains the adapters sequentially, this takes all the permutations or you can specify the combinations.
-This stores the adapter checkpoints in the desired location, alongside the file_paths for the tasks in the task_info.json.
-- `run_metrics.py` takes the adapter checkpoints and runs the EAP-IG algorithim to extract the circuits.
-It then evaluates the model and circuits on the tasks specified in the task_info.json

-`multi_task_learning` folder includes all files and scripts related to multi task learning.
-This was experimental work that didn't yield intersting results.
-However, we include if anyone wants to extend on this.

 ## Data:

-The checkpoints and graph data is too large to include in the repo (~30GB).
+- The checkpoints and graph data is too large to include in the repo (~30GB).
 An example can be found in example_data in prior tasks and full data and results can be found here: https://drive.google.com/drive/folders/1yzWO2O7AaY1CrQtoK6489bE3TpLhoK9Q?usp=sharing

 ## Important Details:
-File paths will have to be changed in the files to align with your local set-up.

-Fine-tuning and circuit generation require a GPU with at least 15GB of ram.
-In addition to this, the process is slow and best to leave as a running process.
-For sequential fine-tuning of 55 tasks it took 24hours.
+- Fine-tuning and circuit generation require a GPU with at least 15GB of ram.
+- In addition to this, the process is slow and best to leave as a running process.
+- For sequential fine-tuning of 55 tasks it took 24hours.

 ## References: